grammatek/IceHoc/README.md

 However, it introduces some distinct modifications:

 We employ logistic regression on embeddings produced by a transformer model to classify homographs.
-In line with the suggestions from the referenced paper, we use the **CLS** token embedding.
-Additionally, we incorporate the homograph word embedding itself as input features for the classifier.
-Moreover, we focus only on a specific "area" of tokens surrounding the homograph.
+We focus only on a specific "area" of tokens surrounding the homograph itself.
 This is configurable for training via the `--around` parameter.
+We use the **CLS** token embedding as feature input and additionally, we incorporate the homograph word embedding itself as input features for the classifier.
+To accommodate for variations of word embedding size, we average the word embedding vectors as a dimensionality reduction technique, which performs in our experiments significantly better than simply padding smaller vectors with 0 or using dimensionality reduction via SVG.

+To summarize our changes:

+- only one classifier model for all homographs
+- average all homograph word embeddings to one feature vector
+- additionally use the CLS token as feature vector and combine it with the homograph feature vector

-Using this approach, we achieve state-of-the-art results in homograph classification for Icelandic when combined with the **ConvBert** or **LaBSE** models.
+Using this approach, we achieve state-of-the-art results in homograph classification for Icelandic when combined with the **ConvBert** or **LaBSE** models and for those homograph sets that are sufficiently big and balanced.

 ## Transformer models